 How long does the technical due diligence process take?

 In general, expect to spend about 1-2 months in due diligence.
 This is usually enough time for the buyer to complete a thorough evaluation of the business, including the technical aspects.

 However, if the seller goes into the deal unprepared, the process can drag on.
 This is why always-on readiness, achieved with the right preparation and tools, is essential to a successful deal.

 Technology due diligence checklist

 Our technology due diligence checklist covers everything you need to prepare or review (depending on whether you're buy or sell-side) during M&A.

 If you’re the seller, our advice for a seamless due diligence process is to prepare well in advance of your business exit.
 There's a huge amount of information to get ready and wasting potential buyers' time will not result in the best outcome.
-However, if you are selling a business in a hurry, Ansarada’s M&A: Company Sale/Exit Pathway is ideal.
+However, if you are selling a business in a hurry, Ansarada Deals is your best solution.

 Ansarada Deals brings together a purpose-built set of solutions into one fully integrated platform that delivers value across the complete deal lifecycle.
 Centralize all your deal activity with Deal Workflow™, project management tools, advanced data rooms, AI deal insights and post-merger integration frameworks.

 Now you can control every aspect of your transaction from start to finish.